Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 Name: AZURE_ExportChunkTime
 Value: <<Int number>>

+Name: AZURE_ResourceExportChunkTime
+Value: <<Int number>>

 Name: AZURE_ChunkLimit
 Value: <<Int number>>
 ```
 AZURE_ExportChunkDuration can take Days, Hours or Minutes as the value.
 AZURE_ExportChunkTime will take integer as value.
+AZURE_ResourceExportChunkTime will take integer as value.
 AZURE_ChunkLimit  will take integer as value to specify how many resources will be exported in a single chunk.

 Example: